-(1) This was known since Thévenaz [9].
+- 1. This was known since Thévenaz's example, but it is also a consequence of our counterexample. - 2.
+This is immediate. - 3.
+This follows from the previous item and the fact that the table of marks determines an abelian group up to isomorphism.

-- (2) This has been shown in our example with G and Q and subgroups of order 48. - (3) This follows from the previous item and the fact that the table of marks determines an abelian group up to isomorphism. - (4) If this were true, since cyclic subgroups correspond, it would follow that abelian subgroups map to abelian subgroups. - (5) The subgroup subn(G,2) is a counterexample. - (6) The subgroup subn(G,2) is again a counterexample.
+- 4. If this were true, since cyclic subgroups correspond, it would follow that abelian subgroups map to abelian subgroups. - 5.
+The subgroup subn(G,2) is a counterexample. - 6.
+The subgroup subn(G,2) is again a counterexample.